Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

 - In the type I attack evaluation, all the metrics have the same optimization and hyperparameters.

+- Type II Attack is only implemented in the Local Deployement model

 ###  Results.
 It takes very long time to generate perturbations.
 In some cases it took me 10 minutes to generate perturbation for 1 ECG.